Development of a rational route for vehicles. Calculation of logistics costs for transport

 • modification of cars;

-• traffic routing;
+• transportation routing;

-• consolidation of the car fleet;
+• consolidation of the rolling stock;

 • improvement of freight car designs;